Wednesday, 22 October 2025

 Luckily, here the music never stops.
 I'm reading Kevin Rowland's disturbingly candid autobiography and spinning Don't Stand Me Down a lot.
 Starting with a song of greatness.
 The Occasional Flicker exuding the uncompromising confidence that comes with having a great but muted style and the musical talent to outreach oneself.
 That this exhilarating even more original effort eclipses it epitomises the valiance at its heart.

 To start the greatest ever 12 minute song with a rich accented conversation about the elusive topic of love is absolute genius.
-To then weave and tease said voices into an uncompromising harmonic Pièce de résistance, whilst not forgetting the violinist or to mock the English upper classes, is as insane as inspired.
+To then weave said voices into a musically uncompromising vocally harmonic Pièce de résistance, whilst not forgetting the violinist or to mock the English upper classes, is as insane as inspired.
 It's both as catchy as hell and utterly opaque.
 Fully expressing a third way of doing popular music.

 If any song proclaims 'we should prepare for a very sunny road ahead', it is this.